paanda-io/paanda-docs-public/srs-api/03-parameters.md

-### Parameter
+### Parameters

-- Processing order is important in context of security First found parameter cannot be override.
-For example  ***type="server"*** cannot be overwritten by parameter provided by client
+Processing order

+1. Server side parameters ( cannot be override)
+2. Query String
+3. Supplied Parameters

 - SQL injections Using parameters is safe  and recommended.
 To better understand what is SQL injection and why we do not allow processing commands read